 It’s 100 degrees outside, you’ve just cut the grass for the 2nd time this week, and all you want to do is come in to enjoy the nice, cool air from your air conditioner while you relax a little.
-Unfortunately, you walk in from the sweltering heat outdoors to be greeted a stale, swelter inside your home too.
+Unfortunately, you walk in from the sweltering heat outdoors to be greeted by a stale, swelter inside your home too.

-A working air conditioning is truly one of life’s great joys, so when it isn’t working, it can be devastating.
+A working air conditioner is truly one of life’s great joys, so when it isn’t working, it can be devastating.
 Unlike a faucet or other simpler machine, an air conditioning system is intricate and can be intimidating to repair.

-While some repairs should only be handled by a professional, there are some quick and easy fixes for common air conditioning problems that the average homeowner try before calling in an HVAC repair specialist.
+While some repairs should only be handled by a professional, there are some quick and easy fixes for common air conditioning problems that the average homeowner could try before calling in an HVAC repair specialist.

 It’s important to remember the A/C unit is a giant working machine with many working parts and electricity involved.
 If you ever feel uncomfortable diagnosing and repairing a unit, you should call in a professional.
 In the long run, it will save you time, money, stress, and potentially save you from injury.